getify/foi-lang/formalization-work/Foi-Specification.md

-- **Wrapped computation natural return** (§6.3.3): a `Done@` returned by `comp` at natural completion is `comp`'s natural return value like any other; the handler expression's Promise resolves with the `Done@` payload passed through as an ordinary value.
-No special interpretation applies at this position -- the sentinel behavior is at consumer sites, not at `comp`'s return.
+- **Wrapped computation natural return** (§6.3.3): a `Done@` returned by `comp` at natural completion is `comp`'s natural return value like any other; the handler expression's Promise resolves with the `Done@` value itself.
+No special interpretation applies at this position -- the sentinel behavior is at consumer sites, not at `comp`'s return, so no unwrapping to the payload occurs.

 #### §6.4.1 `Done@` in a `~<*` Arm